tldr-pages/tldr/pages/linux/zbarcam.md

 # zbarcam

-> Scans and decodes barcodes from a video device.
+> Scans and decodes barcodes (and QR codes) from a video device.
 > More information: <https://manned.org/zbarcam>.

 - Continuously read barcodes and print them to standard output: